chromium/chromium/docs/security/shepherd.md

 this is the case when assigning security bugs to engineering teams, you may need to take some specific actions here:
-* If the report is a bug chain with several underlying causes, **open one new bug per root cause** and marked the parent bug as `blocked on` each.
+* If the report is a bug chain with several underlying causes, **open one new bug per root cause** and mark the parent bug as `blocked on` each.
 The parent bug should be set to the severity of the full chain.
 Each child bug may have a lower severity.
   * If taking these actions for a VRP reported issue, update the Reporter field